How to Pay Employees Globally: Effective Strategies

 The Papaya Global Advantage

 With Papaya Global’s payroll automation, you’re guaranteed clear, accurate and time-saving payroll cycles.
-Even better, improve your international employee management with tailored payroll data insights and Want to discover more?
-Contact us today for a consultation.
+Even better, improve international employee payments management with tailored payroll data insights and boots-on-the-ground legal expertise.

 What is the difference between a local and a foreign employee?

 From a company perspective, local and foreign employees differ in terms of taxation and benefits.
 That counts even if their job descriptions are the same.
 A local employee will work and be protected by local employment laws and regulations, while your foreign employee will operate under their home country’s employment laws.

 Can a foreign employee be on a US payroll?